01 of 08

 What to Spend on a Micro Home

-You probably already know that tiny houses on wheels are typically less expensive than traditional homes.
-But how much money can you expect to spend on a teensy dwelling?
-Whether you're planning to buy or DIY, we got your back.
+You probably already know that tiny houses on wheels are typically less expensive than traditional home, but how much money can you expect to spend on a teensy dwelling?

 Pint-size abodes vary widely in price because they're just as diverse as their larger counterparts.
-Building materials and necessary appliances — not to mention fuel costs and parking fees are just some of the things that drive up the overall cost of tiny... homeownership.
-Spending too much on this stuff can leave you with little money for anything else (like that much-needed vacation).
+Building materials and necessary appliances — not to mention fuel costs and parking fees are just some of the things that drive up the overall cost of tiny homeownership.
+Spending too much on this stuff can leave you with... little money for anything else.

 To help you come up with a realistic budget for your future dream home, we compiled the following list of pricing guidelines and surprise expenses for tiny houses on wheels.Continue to 2 of 8 below.